+Type of evaluation Туре В

+Sensitivity coefficient 1

+The result obtained See table 4.2.1 for CETIAT's example.

+(if available)

-Type of evaluation Туре В Sensitivity coefficient 1 The result obtained See table 4.2.1 for CETIAT's example. (if available) · Uncertainty due to o camera calibration Description of the Uncertainty due to camera calibration, using an objective micrometer physical background (standard traceable to length), which depends on the following of the standard components: uncertainty Component 1: the calibration of the objective micrometer itself (see component images below).
-Some Cago Component 2 : the position of the micrometer in the focal plane, as shown below for a micrometer object (standard): Objective micrometer at different positions in the focal plane depending on which the pixel size may be more or less affected by optical distortions Component 3 : the position of the micrometer in the depth of field which affects the pixel size if the focal plane in which the micrometer was placed during calibration is different from the one in which the interface moves during measurement (given that both focal planes are included in the depth of field), as illustrated below:
+Uncertainty due t o camera calibration

+Description of the Uncertainty due to camera calibration, using an objective micrometer

+physical background (standard traceable to length), which depends on the following

+of the standard components:

+uncertainty Component 1: the calibration of the objective micrometer itself (see

+component images below).

+Component 2 : the position of the micrometer in the focal plane, as shown below for a micrometer object (standard):

+Objective micrometer at different

+positions in the focal plane

+depending on which the pixel size may be more or less affected by optical

+distortions Component 3 : the position of the micrometer in the depth of field which affects the pixel size if the focal plane in which the micrometer was placed during calibration is different from the one in which the interface moves during measurement (given that both focal planes are included in the depth of field), as illustrated below:

-Production and the Handson Focal plane during calibration Possible focal planes range during measurements Calculation of the The calculation of the standard uncertainties corresponding to standard uncertainty components 1 and 2 described above is completed.
+Focal plane during calibration Possible focal planes range during Calculation of the The calculation of the standard uncertainties corresponding to standard uncertainty components 1 and 2 described above is completed.
 The uncertainty component is corresponding to the position in the depth of field (component 3) is, for completed or to be now, assumed to be the same as the one corresponding to the position in done? the focal plane (component 2).
 Nevertheless, it will be experimentally evaluated in the future.
-If calculation is comple ted or in progress The method used for Component 1 : Value given in the calibration certificate (example for the calculation CETIAT: LNE, ISO17025 accredited lab) Component 2 : Experimental standard deviation of pixel sizes at 9 different positions of objective micrometer in image Component 3: equal to component 2 for now, to be experimentally evaluated and calculated as described below.
-Type of evaluation Type B for all components Sensitivity coefficient 1 for all components The result obtained See table 4.2.1 for CETIAT's example. (if available) · If the component is no t calculated yet Proposed way how The uncertainty due to the position in the depth of field (component 3) to calculate the can be calculated from the standard deviation of pixel sizes measured uncertainty using the objective micrometer at different distances from the camera component but still within the depth of field.
-Uncertainty due t Description of the Uncertainty due to the extraction of information (mainly lengths and physical background distances) from the pixel intensity profile and which can be affected by: of the standard - Camera resolution uncertainty Method used to extract information e.g. calculation of a pixel component threshold value to detect the capillary tube's edges for the component measurement of its inner diameter The following picture illustrate the intensity profile extraction from an image to determine outer and inner diameters of a capillary: mage to determine outer and inner diameters of a capillary.
+If calculation is comple ted or in progress The method used for Component 1 : value given in the calibration certificate (example for the calculation Central.
+Live, ISO1/U25 decreated and and deviation of rivel sizes at 0 different Component 2 : Experimental standard deviation of pixel sizes at 9 different positions of objective micrometer in image component 3: equal to component 2 for now, to be experimentally T evaluated and calculated as described below.
+Type of evaluation Type B for all components Sensitivity coefficient 1 for all components life result obtained See table 4.2.1 for CETIAT s example. (ii available) t coloulated ust If the component is no t calculated yet Proposed way now The uncertainty due to the position in the depth of field (component 3) to calculate the can be calculated from the standard deviation of pixel sizes measured component but still within the depth of field Uncertainty due t o intensity profile Description of the Uncertainty due to the extraction of information (mainly lengths and physical background distances) from the pixel intensity profile and which can be affected by: of the standard - Camera resolution uncertainty - Method used to extract information e.g. calculation of a pixel component threshold value to detect the capillary tube's edges for the measurement of its inner diameter The following picture illustrate the intensity profile extraction from an image to determine outer and inner diameters of a capillary: